What to do in Manhattan Beach, California

 No. 2 gives you a killer view from above, looking down at the water, and then finally, there's life in the trees, in neighborhoods that are a short walk down to the sand.

 Many of our engagement and family portrait shoots are down at the beach, where everybody is always in a good mood!

+Manhattan Beach is one of the 4 beach communities of the Los Angeles South Bay (MB, Hermosa, Redondo and El Segundo) and the one that's closest to the airport.
 Once upon a time the city was best known as a summer vacation spot, but now it's year-round fun and frolic, with great public schools, virtually non-existent crime rate and a small town community atmosphere that's unheard of in Los Angeles County.

 The Unified School District consists of 5 elementary schools, 1 middle school, and 1 high school, Mira Costa.

 The city was founded in 1901 when John Merrill bought the land that became the current city, and he named it after his old home, the most populous borough in New York City.
 The official date of incorporation was December 2, 1912.

 The Pier that dominates the city at the foot of Manhattan Beach Blvd. was completed and dedicated on July 5, 1920.

 According to the local historical society, "After World War II a large influx of people came as a result of the desirability of the area for year-round living.
 Servicemen visiting during the war returned to live here.
 The development of the defense industry brought many people to the South Bay to reside and work.
 Much of the land east of Sepulveda was developed to house the influx of people."

 The city consists of 3.81 square miles, which is why population hasn't grown much.
 There isn't room to build--instead homes are torn down and remodeled.